mrepisch/Basic-OpenGL-Modules/README.md

 The libary also provides base classes for the [Entity-Component Pattern](http://gameprogrammingpatterns.com/component.html)

-You have to compile the libary yourself there is no CMakefile atm This is because the libary isen't finished yet and i provide some example code (main.cpp).
+You have to compile the libary yourself there is no CMakefile at the moment This is because the libary isen't finished yet and i provide some example code (main.cpp).
 But i will provide the dlls son